freenas/freenas-docs/userguide/storage.rst

 Review the default selections and, if necessary, modify them to meet the needs of your environment.

-While a "Delete" button is provided, **deleting a scrub is not recommended as a scrub provides an early indication of disk issues that could lead to a disk failure.** If you find that a scrub is too intensive for your hardware, consider unchecking the "Enabled" button for the scrub as a temporary measure until the hardware can be upgraded.
+While a :guilabel:`Delete` button is provided, **deleting a scrub is not recommended as a scrub provides an early indication of disk issues that could lead to a disk failure.** If you find that a scrub is too intensive for your hardware, consider unchecking the :guilabel:`Enabled` button for the scrub as a temporary measure until the hardware can be upgraded.

 .. index:: Snapshots